-Cleaning your hardwood floors often is a pre-requisite in ensuring that the lifespan of your floors is extended.
+Cleaning your wood floors often is a pre-requisite in ensuring that the lifespan of your floors is extended.

-Currently, a lot of vacuum brands are jumping into a market space with a lot of highly differentiated products.
+Currently, a lot of vacuum brands are jumping into a congested market space with highly differentiated products.

 It is important to keep certain factors in mind before settling on a purchase decision for your home, so let's discuss them.

 For cleaning the debris that piles up in the space between your floorboards, it is essential to focus on some of the best vacuum for hard floors that showcases excellent suction.

 The suction in a vacuum depends on the motor inside as well as the airflow design within the vacuum itself.

-A good test that our team of testers at VacuumShop use for a hardwood vacuum is to see if it can pick up bits of cereal for hardwood.
+A good test that our team of testers at VacuumShop use for the best vacuum for hardwood floors is to see if it can pick up bits of cereal on hard surfaces.

 Typically, most vacuum cleaners with weak suction fail to do so in such a test.